 Air plants are pretty incredible to have around the house – and ultra-easy to care for.
-Learn how to make easy DIY air plant hangers to enjoy these unique plants anywhere…and everywhere!
+Learn how to make an easy DIY hanging air plant holder to enjoy these unique plants anywhere…and everywhere!

-Did you know that you can make air plant hangers from mason jars in no time at all?
+Did you know that you can make a hanging air plant holder from mason jars in no time at all?
 Air plants are an adorable addition to your decor but, unlike other plants, they don’t need dirt to stay alive!

 Grab some mason jars and make these hangers for any room where you want to add some air plants!

 Tip: Want to try succulents instead of air plants?
-Try this indoor succulent garden instead.
+Try our Indoor Succulent Garden instead.
 If you love growing plants, check out The Best Indoor Plants for Allergies, Herb Garden Planter, and Beautiful Container Garden Ideas!

 Here’s a complete list of all the supplies you will need to do this project!
 They’re common items with the addition of your air plants.

-How To Make Air Plant Hangers In Mason Jars
+How To Make Hanging Air Plant Holder From A Mason Jar

 Begin by adding some aquarium rocks to the bottom of your mason jars.
 Fill the bottom 1/4 of each jar with your rocks.